← All Inside Large Language Models modules

 How models read context · hands-on · about 30 minutes.

-The problem: attention is blind to order
+The limitation: attention is invariant to token order

 This activity needs JavaScript.
 The lesson below still covers everything.

-The full block, step by step
+The complete block, stage by stage

 This activity needs JavaScript.

-A transformer block in code — read only, nothing to install
+A transformer block expressed in code

 def block(x):